SBA Prepay Commentary

 Real-Estate Loan Pool CPRs

-- Almost all vintages are above their 6-month averages and are mixed when comparing to their 12-month averages.
+- Most vintages are still prepaying above their respective 6- and 12-month averages.

 |2Real-estate loan pools have original WAMs greater than 18 years|